wangtengyao/covercorr/README.md

 ## What is Coverage Correlation?

-The **coverage correlation coefficient** is a statistical measure that quantifies dependence between two random variables/vectors by computing the union volume of data-centered hyperrectangles in a uniform space.
-It measures the extent to which two random variables have a joint distribution concentrated on a singular subset with respect to the product of the marginals, and converges to 0 if and only if the variables are independent and 1 if and only if the copula is singular.
+The **coverage correlation coefficient** is a statistic that measures dependence between two random variables/vectors by quantifying the extent to which they have a joint distribution concentrated on a singular subset relative to the product of the marginals.
+It converges to 0 if and only if the variables are independent and 1 if and only if the copula is singular.
 It is especially useful in picking up dependencies where both $X$ and $Y$ can be described approximately as functions of a latent variable $U$.
 It is distribution-free, admits an analytically tractable asymptotic null distribution, and can be computed efficiently, making it well-suited for detecting complex, potentially nonlinear associations in large-scale pairwise testing.

 ---